nesibmu/VisaFlow/README.md

 The product uses GPT-4o-mini through the OpenRouter API to generate graduation plans and advisor-style responses.
 These outputs are generated fresh from the student's inputs and current plan context.

 ### What I did myself
-I defined the problem, chose the scope, designed the product framing, selected the architecture, decided to keep plan edits deterministic in the frontend, tested the system across multiple student profiles, and iterated on the final product positioning and evaluation story.

-### Integrity note
-This project should be understood as an AI-native product, not as a non-AI system with AI lightly attached.
-At the same time, the technical work lies in how the model is constrained, structured, and integrated into an interactive planning product rather than in simply exposing raw model output.
+I came up with the idea from a problem I understood personally.
+I set the scope, chose how the system should work, and made the main product and architecture decisions, especially around keeping schedule changes deterministic in the frontend instead of letting the model directly change the plan.
+I also tested it across different student profiles, looked closely at where the outputs were strong or weak, and kept refining the product, the validation, and the final presentation until it felt coherent.

 ---